The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 Sixty-five percent of Texas cases are Gaines County, a population of 22,892, where the virus began to spread in close, bactinized Mennonite communities.
 The county has recorded 355 lawsuits since late January.
 It exceeds 1% of the county's residents.

 Kennedy said his death in Texas last week was an eight-year-old child.
-Texas health officials said the child had no underlying health conditions and died from what the child doctor called a pulmonary disorder.
-The child died of measles in Texas in late February – Kennedy said he was six years old.
+Texas health officials said the child had no underlying health conditions and died from what the child doctor called a pulmonary disorder. a The child died of measles in Texas Late February.

 New Mexico announced two new lawsuits on Friday, bringing the state's total to 58.
 State health officials say the incident is linked to a Texas outbreak based on genetic testing.
 Most are in Lee County, with two people hospitalized, two in Eddie County and one in Chaves County.